S cell

-S cells are cells which release secretin, found in the jejunum and duodenum.
+S cells or Secretin cells are cells which release secretin, found in the jejunum and duodenum.
 They are stimulated by a drop in pH to 4 or below in the small intestine's lumen.
 The released secretin will increase the secretion of bicarbonate (HCO3−) into the lumen, via the pancreas.
 This is primarily accomplished by an increase in cyclic AMP that activates CFTR to release chloride anions into the lumen.
 The luminal Cl− is then involved in a bicarbonate transporter protein exchange, in which the chloride is reabsorbed by the cell and HCO3− is secreted into the lumen.
 S cells are also one of the main producers of cyclosamatin.